 Once a novel approach to indulging in retail therapy, it’s become a dominant method of getting our goods, quickly and conveniently.

-But if you’re looking to cut down on your carbon emissions, you may want to pause to read this before hitting “Add to Cart” on your next impulse buy.
+If you’re looking to cut down on your carbon emissions, you may want to pause to read this before hitting “Add to Cart” on your next impulse buy.

 Sure, on the surface, if it’s between getting a package dropped off at your door on a delivery route versus getting into your car and driving to a mall to pick up one or two items before heading home, the online option might look like a no-brainer.

-Is online or in-store shopping more environmentally friendly?
+Is shopping online or in-store more sustainable?

-But where the real significant shifts in emissions come in is during what retailers and researchers call the “last mile”—that last leg of the journey, from distribution center to doorstep, or store to your home.
+But where the real significant shifts in emissions come in is during what retailers and researchers call the “last mile”—that last leg of the journey, from distribution centre to doorstep, or store to your home.

 So in fact, that decision to get an item delivered or to pick it up yourself makes the biggest opportunity of all for change.
-Here’s why.

-How does online shopping create carbon emissions?
+How does online shopping affect the environment?

-1. The last-mile delivery
+1. The carbon footprint of last-mile delivery

 The carbon footprint of delivered items varies by industry and product.
 For most things, packaging and last-mile delivery are often the largest sources of emissions.